 Etranacogene dezaparvovec is an AAV5-mediated gene therapy for hemophilia B. It delivers the highly active Padua variant of the gene for factor IX to cells in the liver, resulting in production of an active variant of factor IX.
-The FDA accepted CSL Behring's biologic license application for etranacogene dezaparvovec for priority review on May 24, 2022 with an expected FDA decision in late 2022 or early 2023.
+The FDA recently approved CSL Behring's biologic license application for etranacogene dezaparvovec as the first therapy to treat people with hemophilia B at 3.5 million per dose.